IntentArchitect/Docs/articles/whats-new/2024/03/index.md

 - Intent.OpenTelemetry 2.0.3

-### Serilog module has extensible sink options with newly added File and Graylog sinks
+### Serilog Module has Extensible Sink Options with newly added File and Graylog sinks

-The configuration for the Serilog sink has been relocated from the Program.cs file to the `appsettings.json` file.
-This change gives developers the flexibility to include custom sinks in their projects, even if they are not directly supported by Intent Architect.

-Support for [Graylog](https://github.com/serilog-contrib/serilog-sinks-graylog) and File sink options has been introduced, expanding the logging capabilities.
+We've relocated the Serilog sink configuration from the `Program.cs` file to the `appsettings.json` file, offering more flexibility in including custom sinks.
+New support for Graylog and File sinks has been added, broadening the logging functionality.

 ![Serilog sink options](images/serilog-graylog.png)